Comprehensive table of calculated Huff factors: Distortion effects of the emitted electron compared to the plane wave approximation

 The calculation of the Huff factor depends on the treatment of the lepton wave functions.
-To illustrate this, we compare the Huff factors obtained under several assumptions for the lepton wave functions.
+In this appendix, we first derive a simplified formula obtained by neglecting the Coulomb distortion of the emitted electron, namely under the plane wave approximation.
+We then use this simplified framework to compare, in a step-by-step manner, the effects of the electron distortion, the relativistic treatment of the bound muon, and the finite-size effect of the nucleus on the Huff factor.

-In the body of this article, we employed the partial wave expansion in order to account for the distortion of the emitted electron.
-In contrast, treating the electron as a plane wave is impractical but leads to a simpler formula than Eq.~\eqref{eq:DIO_spectrum}.
-Here, we present the formulation of the decay rate with neglecting the Coulomb distortion of the electron.
-Since the partial wave expansion is not employed in this formalism, we avoid dealing with truncation errors.
+In the body of this article, we employed the partial wave expansion in order to account for the Coulomb distortion of the emitted electron.
+In contrast, treating the electron as a plane wave is a crude approximation, but it leads to a simpler formula than Eq.~\eqref{eq:DIO_spectrum}.
+Here, we present the decay-rate formula neglecting the Coulomb distortion of the electron.
+Since the partial wave expansion is not used in this formalism, truncation errors do not arise.

 If the electron wave function is approximated by a plane wave, the Huff factor is given by

 where $ p = \sqrt{E_e^2 - m_e^2} $ and $ q = \sqrt{p^2 + K^2 + 2pKx} $.
 Here, $ \tilde{g}_{\mu} \left( q \right) $ and $ \tilde{f}_{\mu} \left( q \right) $ are defined as